-The verification semantics of a call to a method m is (1) to assert m's precondition, (2) to assign arbitrary values to all memory locations that may be changed by m according to its modifies clause, and then (3) to assume m's postcondition.
-To simulate this semantics, we replace each call to a method m in the failing method (including recursive calls and constructor calls) with a program stub that contains: (1) a runtime check for m's precondition (2) code that updates the state of the program to reflect the state given by the counterexample as described in Sec.
+The verification semantics of a call to a method m is (1) to assert m's precondition, (2) to assign arbitrary values to all memory locations that may be changed by m (according to its modifies clause), and then (3) to assume m's postcondition.
+To simulate this semantics, we replace each call to a method min the failing method, including recursive calls and constructor calls, with a program stub that contains: (1) a runtime check for m's precondition (2) code that updates the state of the program to reflect the state given by the counterexample as described in Sec.
 3.2, and (3) a runtime check for m's postcondition; the motivation for this check will be explained in Sec.
 6.

 Method AddSorted contains calls to list.Add and list.Sort.
 For each call the counterexample contains a state describing the effect of the call.
-We replace these method calls with the stubs in Fig. 3.
+We replace

+// Step over the method list.Add Debugger.Step (list.Add); // Step over the method list.Sort Debugger.Step (list.Sort); // Construct the poststate of list.Add int[] Elements = new int[3]; Elements[0] = 0; Elements[1] = 1; Elements[2] = -3; list.Elements = Elements; list.Count = 3; // Construct the poststate of list.Sort list.Elements[0] = 7; list.Elements[1] = 7; list.Elements[2] = 7; // Check postcondition of list.Add // See Sec.
+6.2 // Check postcondition of list.Sort // See Sec.
+6.2 these method calls with the stubs in Fig. 3.
 The stub for the call to list.Add (left column) constructs the state as prescribed by the counterexample.
 In the counterexample, Elements contains a new symbolic reference; so we construct a new Elements array.
 The list field has not changed since the pre-state of the call, so we update only the state of the referenced object with the new values given by the counterexample.
-The stub then check the postcondition of method Add, which we discuss in Sec.
+The stub then checks the postcondition of method Add, which we discuss in Sec.
 6.